 The Motley Fool and Stansberry Research are two of the most well-known and respected investing services on the market today.
-The Motley Fool has made a name for itself by offering insightful stock commentary and running stock picking newsletters that have dramatically outperformed the S&P 500.
-Stansberry Research, meanwhile, has been delivering stock research since before the digital age.
+The Motley Fool has made a name for itself by offering insightful stock market commentary and running stock picking newsletters that have dramatically outperformed the S&P 500.
+Stansberry Research, meanwhile, has been delivering investment ideas since before the digital age.
 It offers an extremely wide variety of stock picking newsletters for every investing style and goal.

 If you’re looking to sign up for a stock picking service, is The Motley Fool or Stansberry Research better for you?
-We’ll focus our comparison on The Motley Fool’s Stock Advisor newsletter and Stansberry Research’s Investment Advisory, since these are the flagship products from each service.
+We’ll focus our comparison on The Motley Fool’s Stock Advisor newsletter and Stansberry’s Investment Advisory, since these are the flagship products from each service.

 - About The Motley Fool and Stansberry Research